Zenfolio review – exciting new portfolio tools

 Zenfolio performance

 Website builders are not known for being very fast.
-Same is true with Zenfolio – it's not going to blow your socks off with its speed.
+Same is true with Zenfolio – it’s speed isn’t great.

 But there's a reason for that.

-Zenfolio, in its essence, is a photography website, meaning that it's going to be absolutely brimming with pictures or even videos.
+Zenfolio is a photography website, meaning that it will be absolutely brimming with pictures or even videos.
 And those two take up a lot of space, meaning they will take a while to load.

-For the final test of this Zenfolio review, I put my own website to a GTMetrix test, which looks into website load time and overall optimization.
+For the final test of this Zenfolio review, I tested my website using GTMetrix, which measures website load time and overall optimization.

 That being said, Zenfolio is still perfectly serviceable.
 5.5s for a whole website to load isn't bad.
 It just isn't outstanding either.